lockss/laaws-metadataservice/README.md

 ### API is documented at:
 #### localhost:8888/docs/

-### Getting Archival Unit contents from a web service, not the repository
+### Getting Archival Unit information from a web service, not the repository
 In ./lockss.opt add the following option:

 org.lockss.openUrlResolver.urlCacheFromWs=true